About Multi-fact Relationship Data Models

 unrelated base tables A and X stitched together by their shared table S

 Tip: A best practice is to use a stitching field in the viz before bringing out an unrelated field.
 For example, drag out DimensionS first, or FieldA then DimensionS then FieldX, instead of FieldA then FieldX then DimensionS.
-Adding the stitching field first ensures that Tableau is always aware of how to evaluate the relationships and avoids potential performance issues from evaluating unrelated dimensions together.
+Adding the stitching field first ensures that Tableau is always aware of how to evaluate the relationships and avoids potential performance issues from evaluating unrelated dimensions together with cross joins.

 Stitching requires a dimension from a shared table to be active in the viz.
 Fields placed on the Filters shelf or on the Tooltip property of the Marks card aren't considered active for the purposes of stitching.

-Fields can also be ambiguously related.
-This happens when there's more than one possible relationship between two shared tables (or tables downstream from a shared table) and can be thought of as not-yet-related in the context of the viz.
+Fields can also have multiple ways they could be related but aren't yet.
+This happens when there's more than one possible relationship between two shared tables (or downstream shared tables).

 Consider FieldS and FieldT.
 Their tables are related to each other both through the tree defined by base Table A and through the tree defined by base Table X.

-In a viz with just FieldS and FieldT, there's ambiguity about which tree should be used to relate them.
+In a viz with just FieldS and FieldT, there's no information about which tree should be used to relate them.
 Without additional information Tableau can't evaluate whether to relate these fields through Base Table A's tree or Base Table B's tree.

-FieldS and FieldT are ambiguously related: there are multiple potential relationships.
+FieldS and FieldT are treated as unrelated although there are multiple potential relationships.

 Under-related ambiguous fields S and T

-Ambiguously related fields are evaluated as unrelated field because Tableau can't clearly determine their relationship path.
-Unlike truly unrelated fields, ambiguously related fields can be resolved and the fields can be directly related.
+These ambiguously related fields are evaluated as unrelated because Tableau can't clearly determine their relationship path.
+Unlike truly unrelated fields which can only be stitched, ambiguously related fields can be resolved and the fields can be directly related.

-Resolving ambiguity is done by adding a field to establish which tree to use.
+Resolving not yet related fields is done by adding a field to establish which tree to use.
+Resolving ambiguously related fields is done by removing fields to establish which tree to use.

 Example:

-• In a viz of FieldS and FieldT, adding a field from Table A, B, or C to the viz makes Base Table A's tree active and resolves the ambiguity between FieldS and FieldT.
+• In a viz of FieldS and FieldT, adding a field from Table A, B, or C to the viz makes Base Table A's tree active and resolves the desired path between FieldS and FieldT.

-• Alternatively, using a field from Table X resolves the ambiguity between FieldS and FieldT to base Table X's tree.
+• Alternatively, using a field from Table X resolves the desired path between FieldS and FieldT to Base Table X's tree.

-Ambiguously related Ambiguity resolved to a single tree
+Not yet related Ambiguously related Relatedness resolved to a single tree

 Related through base Table A Related through base Table X